 UPDATE 2/9: After 12 days with Gracie, with ups and downs and some great strides on Gracie's part, her foster folks have decided that they are not the right family for her.
 They feel they are not equipped to deal with and help Gracie over the trauma she has experienced in her young life.

-We are now actively searching for a new foster home for Gracie where she can be helped to work through her issues.
+We are now actively searching for a new foster-to-adopt home for Gracie where she can be helped to work through her issues.
 From what we have seen from Gracie, we believe she is a 1 year old that was kept in her own home and yard, with absolutely no exposure to the outside world.
 As anyone with GSD experience knows, German shepherds MUST be socialized, starting from early puppyhood.
 Gracie has essentially lived in a "box" her entire life, and it's our job now to expand that box.
 Possibly paring Gracie with a friendly (male) dog would help.
 Gracie's fosters love her, but they don't feel they're the right family (with no experience dealing with a dog like Gracie).
 ANYONE?

 FOSTER UPDATE 2/13: "Gracie's favorite spot in the back yard.
 She sleeps the day away in the yard now.